ReactiveX/reactivex.github.io/documentation/observable.markdown

 </p>
 <h1>Establishing Observers</h1>
 <p>
- This page uses the Groovy language for its code examples, but there are ReactiveX implementations in many languages.
+ This page uses Groovy-like pseudocode for its examples, but there are ReactiveX implementations in many languages.
 </p><p>
  In an ordinary method call — that is, <em>not</em> the sort of asynchronous, parallel calls typical in